zosconnect/zosconnect-sample-cobol-apirequester/README.md

     "reason": "Amount exceeded $100.
 Claim require further review."
   }
   ```

+**NOTE:** If you prefer to run the health claim business rule locally, you can get the sample source code (sample-3.js) provided in the [GitHub Sample on Node.js clients](https://github.com/zosconnect/sample-nodejs-clients).

 Next step is to test the CICS sample application that calls the health insurance claim REST API.